home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 ## What LLM providers are available?

 LLM-based agents are evolving constantly, and Home Assistant supports most of them.
-If you'd like to get a deeper knowledge on how to pick the best choice for your setup, [here](https://github.com/allenporter/home-assistant-datasets/tree/main/reports) is a comparison study you can check.
+If you'd like to get a deeper knowledge on how to pick the best choice for your setup, check this [comparison study](https://github.com/allenporter/home-assistant-datasets/tree/main/reports) by Allen Porter.

 There are cloud agents provided by Open AI or Antropic and local ones provided by Ollama, and both cases are supported by Home Assistant.